-If you stay for a few weeks or even months, hotels and Airbnb are no option.
+If you stay for a few weeks or even months, hotels and Airbnb are probably no option as they would be too expensive.
 Consider the following options.

 Daft.ie – this is the first choice for finding a “normal” room or apartment.
 However, many of the landlords want to meet you before making a decision, and most rooms are rented rather long-term (3+ months).

 Facebook – there are several groups on Facebook to find rooms and apartments. https://www.facebook.com/groups/1607597689487462/ https://www.facebook.com/groups/Dublin.Flatshare/ https://www.facebook.com/groups/587046708059311/

 Homestay.com – This service helps you to find a host family, i.e. you have typically a private room in a house where the landlord (and his/her family) lives, too.
 Often they provide you with food (breakfast, and sometimes dinner).
 These stays are comparatively cheap, but often the houses are quite far away from the City Centre.
 Several of our previous interns used this – most of them were satisfied, but some had bad luck and ended up with unfriendly host families.

 EazyCity – This service owns several houses in mediocre locations (not bad, but also not really good).
 You typically need to book quite a while in advance and you don’t know in which of the houses you will end up.
 I used this service three times myself and I am not sure if I would recommend it.
 It is not terribly bad but if you find something e.g. via Daft, then that is probably the better option.

 Stay in Dublin City – This service is similar to EazyCity and you can book it through their website (cheaper) or through Booking.com.
 I also used this two or three times myself.
 For a few weeks, this may acceptable – however, one of the accommodations had bed bugs.